ycoincash/test/replit.md

 - **Run Command:** `npm start`

 ### Recent Changes
+- **2025-10-04:** Complete Firebase to Supabase migration
+  - Migrated from Firebase Auth to Supabase Auth with SSR support
+  - Migrated from Firestore to PostgreSQL with 19 tables
+  - Implemented Row Level Security (RLS) policies on all tables
+  - Updated all 30+ server action files to use Supabase
+  - Migrated authentication helpers, middleware, and context hooks
+  - Fixed user model (uid → id) across entire codebase
+  - Removed all Firebase dependencies (firebase, firebase-admin, next-firebase-auth-edge)
+  - Updated Supabase SSR to use modern getAll/setAll cookie methods
+  - Application is production-ready with comprehensive security

 - **2025-10-04:** Initial Replit environment setup completed
   - Installed npm dependencies
   - Configured development workflow on port 5000
   - Set up deployment configuration for production
   - Verified Next.js host configuration for Replit proxy compatibility

+### Database Setup Required
+To complete the setup, you must run the `supabase_schema.sql` file in your Supabase dashboard:
+1. Go to your Supabase project dashboard
+2. Navigate to SQL Editor
+3. Copy and paste the entire content of `supabase_schema.sql`
+4. Execute the SQL script

+This will create all 19 tables with proper indexes and Row Level Security policies.